 Weighted cumulative grade-point-average of 93.00% to 94.99%

 Students earning these most prestigious honors receive a Cum Laude Medal and certificate of merit at the Senior Awards Ceremony.
 Students then wear the medal at Commencement Exercises.

 Junior Year College and University Sponsored Book Awards

 College and University Book Awards are provided to our school by various colleges and universities.
 These book awards are intended to recognize high academic achievement.
 To qualify for a Book Award, a student must be a junior and in the top 10%* of his or her class.
 Some colleges and universities stipulate additional criteria in the selection of students (e.g., community service, leadership, intended major, character, diversity, religious affiliation, etc.).
 The Guidance Department, with the Director of Guidance, reviews all students’ cumulative weighted grade-point-average to determine who is in the top 10% of the class.
 Students are then nominated for awards based upon those criteria established by the college or university.
-Selected students receive a book from the college or university as well as a certificate of achievement at the Underclassmen Awards Night.
+Selected students receive a book from the college or university.
 The awards are not intended to provide the student any benefit in the admissions process for the sponsoring college or university and do not reflect any intention to offer acceptance for admission.
 The awards are designed to stimulate interest and applications, while honoring students for their high academic achievement.

 Underclassmen Scholar Athletic Awards